What Is EuroMillions?

 - Match your seven (5+2) numbers with the numbers drawn to hit the jackpot

-- The more numbers on your ticket that match the numbers drawn in the jackpot draw, the bigger the payout
+- The more numbers on your bet slip that match the numbers drawn in the jackpot draw, the bigger the payout

-How Do I Fill in My EuroMillions Ticket at Lottoland®?
+How Do I Fill in My EuroMillions Bet Slip at Lottoland®?

-To enter a EuroMillions lottery ticket you need to mark at least five regular numbers plus two stars (supplementary numbers) on your ticket selection form.
+To bet on EuroMillions lottery you need to mark at least five regular numbers plus two stars (supplementary numbers) on your game selection form.
 The top line will show you how many more numbers you need to pick.
-If you select more than five numbers or more than two stars, you will automatically engage the system entries feature (see below).
+If you select more than five numbers or more than two stars, you will automatically engage the system bets feature (see below).

 What Is a Subscription?

-Subscriptions remove the hassle of buying repeat lines and the fear of missing out on that big jackpot win.
-Our Subscription feature allows you to set up a running bet or bets on a given lottery draw.
-The subscription is open ended and will run for as long as you want it too.
+Subscriptions remove the hassle of buying repeat games and the fear of missing out on that big jackpot win.
+Our Subscription feature allows you to set up a reoccurring bet or bets on a given lottery draw.
+The subscription is open ended and will run for as long as you want it to.
 You can opt out at any time and cancel the subscription in your player account.